dotnet/docs-maui/docs/user-interface/layouts/bindablelayout.md

 }
 ```

 The `TechItemTemplateSelector` class defines `DefaultTemplate` and `MAUITemplate` `DataTemplate` properties that are set to different data templates.
 The `OnSelectTemplate` method returns the `MAUITemplate`, which displays an item in dark red with a heart next to it, when the item is equal to ".NET MAUI".
-When the item isn't equal to ".NET MAUI", the `OnSelectTemplate` method returns the `DefaultTemplate`, which displays an item using the default color of a `Label`:
+When the item isn't equal to ".NET MAUI", the `OnSelectTemplate` method returns the `DefaultTemplate`, which displays an item using the default color of a <xref:Microsoft.Maui.Controls.Label>:

 :::image type="content" source="media/bindablelayout/favorite-tech.png" alt-text=".NET MAUI bindable layout with a DataTemplateSelector.":::